Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 is used in manual track mode by bracketing the desired track with the acquisition cursor, selecting half-action to show the range strobe, adjusting the position of the cursor to place the strobe just below the target, applying a Manual Vc rate that keeps the range strobe moving at the same rate as the target, and then selecting full-action.
+The numbers are multiplied by x100 m/s while closure means closing in to the F-4 and opening means the target is flying away from the F-4.

 ### Pulse Switch